Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 January is particularly suitable for visiting Beitou Hot Spring village in Taipei, not only for soaking in the thermal springs but also for exploring the various Japanese-era buildings in the area.
 See my detailed guide to Beitou for all the information.
 Taipei’s famous night markets also serve all kinds of hearty, body warming stews and others foods in winter.

 After the wild fireworks displays across Taiwan, and notably at Taipei 101, on New Year’s Eve, January 1 is a national holiday in Taiwan.
 In 2021, New Year’s Day will fall on a Friday, so there will be a long weekend.
 Consider this when making travel plans (train tickets can be hard to get and hotels can be full), but not as many locals travel around for this long weekend compared to others.
+If you do have trouble finding accommodation, you can always find Airbnbs in Taiwan.

 In January, students are wrapping up their fall school semesters.
 They usually begin their winter break 2-3 weeks before the Lunar New Year.
 Meanwhile, workers are beginning to prepare for the (traditional) year’s end by attending company weiya parties in the weeks leading up to the Lunar New Year.